Download & Other Tools

 - Addressing Racial Disproportionality in Child Welfare, 2011, Child Welfare Information Gateway

-- Adoption and Foster Care by Lesbian and Gay Parents in the United States, 2007, The Urban Institute & The Charles R. Williams Institute on Sexual Orientation Law and Public Policy, Gates, G., et al.
+- Adoption and Foster Care by Lesbian and Gay Parents in the United States, 3/2007, Urban Institute & The Williams Institute, Gates, G. J., et al.

 - At Greater Risk: California Foster Youth and the Path from High School to College, 2013, Stuart Foundation, Frerer, K. et al.